singularityware/singularityware.github.io/pages/docs/overview/faq.md

 There is also some level of glibc forward compatibility that must be taken into consideration for any container system.
 For example, I can take a Centos-5 container and run it on Centos-7, but I can not take a Centos-7 container and run it on Centos-5.

-note: If you require kernel dependent features, a container platform is probably not the right solution for you.
+note: If you require kernel-dependent features, a container platform is probably not the right solution for you.

 ### Can a Singularity container resolve GLIBC version mismatches?
 Yes.
 Singularity containers contain their own library stack (including the Glibc version that they require to run).